cesarvanleuffelen/Interpolation-method/README.md

 ### Prerequisites

 Before running the scripts, ensure you have all required dependencies installed.
-The project requires Python 3.8 or higher and several scientific computing libraries.
+The project requires Python 3.11.x or higher (it was tested on 3.11) and several scientific computing libraries.

 ```bash
 pip install numpy opencv-python imageio tensorflow natsort tqdm pystackreg pyvista